nancyqn-thompsong9/notes/README.md

 In more detail:
 Optimization before understanding the full scope of a problem can result in complex, hard-to-read code that may not effectively address the real performance issues.
 It's crucial to have a solid grasp of the requirements and architecture before tweaking for speed.
 As you evolve your software, always prioritize readability and maintainability as they directly influence development velocity and bug reduction over time.
 In today's world of rapidly changing tech stacks and requirements, adaptability and scalability are key, often achieved through clean, well-structured code rather than premature optimizations.

+# 2024-01-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; it often leads to bugs, maintenance issues, and difficulty in collaboration.
+Always remember that code is read far more than it is written, so make it readable and straightforward.
+Optimize for understandability and maintainability rather than premature optimization."

+"A second reminder: 'Programs must be written for people to read, and only incidentally for machines to execute.' — Harold Abelson and Gerald Jay Sussman.
+This emphasizes the importance of writing human-readable code that communicates intent clearly, not just machine-executable instructions."